fullcalendar/fullcalendar-docs/_docs-v4/week-numbers/weekNumbersWithinDays.md

 title: weekNumbersWithinDays
 ---

-Determines the styling for week numbers in month view and basic view.
+Determines the styling for week numbers in Month and DayGrid views.

 <div class='spec' markdown='1'>
 boolean. *default*: `false`